 Although hiking the Appalachian Trail comprises mostly of the ‘green tunnel’, there are of course, many wonderful and exciting sights to see along the way.
 From quirky towns such as Hot Springs and Gatlinburg, to natural wonders like Dragon’s Tooth, McAfee Knob and the Grayson Highland Ponies.

 Falling in love with the outdoors

 There’s no better way to appreciate the outdoors than by hiking in it all day and then sleeping in it all night.
 I fell in love with the trees for providing me shade, the streams that quenched my thirst, the flowers that added pops of colour to my surroundings, the views for taking my breath away and the campsites that felt like home every evening.

 Aqua Blazing the Shenandoah River is an absolute hoot.
 It’s perfect for those who are after a change of scenery and don’t claim to be ‘purists’ about hiking every mile of the trail.
 Over 3 days, my buddies and I paddled 50 miles through rain and shine.
 We camped next to the river, got stuck on rocks twice in rapids, almost capsized once, saw turtles and got chased by an angry mama goose!

 Don’t be fooled though, it’s physically exhausting, somewhat painful to be sat down on a hard seat for days on end and everything you own will take on the smell of dirty river water!

 Side trips are a fun way to take a break from the daily grind and see parts of America you may never visit otherwise.
 Two of my favourites were a spontaneous adventure to Asheville, NC and New York City!

-If those 22 reasons aren’t enough, here’s what some of my beautiful friends had to say when I asked them about their favourite parts of the trail:
+If these reasons to hike the Appalachian Trail aren’t enough, here’s what some of my beautiful friends had to say, when I asked them about their favourite parts of the trail: